danchoi/poddb_client/README.markdown

     poddb -t video ruby

-will return all podcast episodes that match the words "food" and "recipe" that are video downloads.
+will return all podcast episodes that match the word "ruby" that are video downloads.

 You can use `-t audio` to limit search results to audio downloads.

 Two other command flags that are useful are `-o` and `-d`. `-d n` lets you limit the scope of the search to episodes published in the last _n_ days.
 So